phkaeser/wlmaker/doc/ROADMAP.md

 * Infrastructure
   * Recompute pointer focus max once per frame.
   * Read keymap from `/etc/default/keyboard` or similar.
+  * Support keypad (tap to click) and middle click alternatives.
+  * On scaled output, pointer cursor is tiny.
+  * Write log to logfile (vs. stderr).
+  * Have a naive app to show battery status.
+  * Wire up backlight control to window menu.

 ## Plan for 0.7